-The Company's principal financial liabilities comprise of trade and other payables,.
+The Company's principal financial liabilities comprise of trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations.
-The Company's principal financial assets include investments, trade receivables, loans, other receivables and cash and cash equivalents that derive directly from its operations.

-Notes to standalone financial statements for the year ended March 31, 2021 a.
-Market Risk and other price risk, such as equity price risk and commodity risk.
-Financial instruments affected by market risk include borrowings, deposits and FVTPL investments Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises two types of risk: interest rate risk and 31 March 2020 The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at 31 March 2021 i) Interest rate risk
+The Company's principal financial assets include investments, trade receivables, loans, other receivables and cash and a.
+Market Risk other price risk, such as equity price risk and commodity risk.
+Financial instruments affected by market risk include borrowings, deposits and FVTPL investments.
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises two types of risk: interest rate risk and